Combine creativity with your passion for helping others by earning a master's degree in art therapy and counseling.

 - Digital images, slides, photos, or actual works are all acceptable.

-18 semester hours in studio art that must include:
+18 semester hours in studio art, with earned grade of ‘B’ or better, which must include:

-12 semester hours in psychology that must include:
+12 semester hours in psychology*, with earned grade of ‘B’ or better, which must include:

 - Abnormal Psychology (or Psychopathology)